OtakuStanYoutube/LinkedList/README.md

       REACT_APP_DEVELOPMENT_API_ENDPOINT = "http://localhost:5000"
       ```

-2. To install all the dependencies run the following command in both backend and frontend/web directory.
+2. To install all the dependencies run the following command in Frontend directory.

       ```sh
       yarn install
       ```

-3. Change the import in `index.css` file to default ant design styles or customize your css in the `theme.less` file and generate your css with the following command in the `frontend/web/src/styles` directory.

-      ```sh
-      lessc --js theme.less theme.css
-      ```

-      > **_NOTE:_** _Make sure you have installed `less` globally_

-4. Run the following command in  the backend directory to start both server and React app.
+3. Run the following command in the Frontend directory to start Svelte app.

       ```sh
       yarn dev